kalexmills/micro-many-to-many/README.md

   * Data access via [JDBI](https://jdbi.org)
   * Data storage via [Postgres](https://postgresql.org)

+**CAVEAT LECTOR**: This is just an example of one design choice, which is almost certaintly not appropriate for all systems.
+Consider your use-case and maintenance budget carefully before using this design.

 ## Discussion

 Recently, [microservice architectures](https://microservices.io/) have been getting a lot of hype.
 Their merits and